 Follow Manufacturer Guidelines: Adhere strictly to the manufacturer’s instructions regarding charging rates, voltage limits, and recommended charging practices.
 Deviating from these guidelines significantly increases the likelihood of accidents.

-Avoid Overcharging: Disc disconnect from the charger promptly once the battery is fully charged.
+Avoid Overcharging: Disconnect the battery from the charger promptly once it is fully charged.
 Overcharging can lead to thermal runaway, causing the battery to heat up and potentially explode.

 Regular Inspections: Periodically inspect the charging cables, connectors, and battery terminals for any signs of damage or wear.
 Replace any faulty components immediately to prevent potential hazards during charging.